 - Non-benzodiazepines (the ‘z-drugs’) — Zopiclone, Zolpidem, and Zaleplon (all are short-acting).

-You can read more about prescription sleeping drugs (recommendations and popularity) in a separate post.
+You can read more about the best prescription sleeping pills UK (recommendations and popularity) in a separate post.

 Will Dayvigo Be Available In The UK?